Mobility mapping

 Mobility mapping Sunshine Coast

-Council partnered with Briometrix to undertake a revolutionary pilot project focused on inclusivity and mobility which will change the way our community travels across popular areas of the Sunshine Coast.
+Council has partnered with Briometrix to undertake the mobility mapping project which is focused on inclusivity and mobility, changing the way our community travels across popular areas of the Sunshine Coast.

-Using modern mapping technology, wheelchairs were turned into mapping tools with specially trained ‘pilots’ and devices installed to track routes from Maroochydore to Mooloolaba.
+Using modern mapping technology, wheelchairs and ebikes are turned into mapping tools with specially trained ‘pilots’ and devices installed to track routes from Coolum to Caloundra.

 This project has become a nationally recognised award winning project, for connecting community through infrastructure.

-This mobility map identifies footpaths, shared pathways, and trails accessible for people of all abilities, from mums and dads with toddlers in tow to the elderly with walkers, people using mobility aids, and anyone with wheels on pathways.
+The mobility maps identify footpaths, shared pathways, and trails accessible for people of all abilities, from mums and dads with toddlers in tow to the elderly with walkers, people using mobility aids, and anyone with wheels on pathways.

 The paths are graded by the effort required to travel the pathway by an average wheelchair pilot.